Soda Lake and Little Soda Lake are two maars

-glacial Lake Lahontan, and were estimated to be less than 10,000 years old and perhaps even less than 1,500 years old (Garside and Schilling, 1979; Price and LaPointe, 1998).
+glacial Lake Lahontan and are probably less than 10,000 years old and perhaps even less than 1,500 years old.
 The larger maar

-, Soda Lake, is about 1.3 x 2 km (0.8 to 1.2 mi) wide and is elongated in a northeast to southwest direction.
-The 300 m (about 1000 ft) wide Little Soda Lake lies south of Soda Lake.
-The late-Pleistocene Upsal Hogback cones lie to the north-northeast of Soda Lakes.
+, Soda Lake, is oblong, about 1.1 x 1.5 km (0.7 to 0.9 mi), elongated northeast to southwest.
+The 300 m (about 1000 ft) wide Little Soda Lake lies 250 m (820 ft) south of Soda Lake.
 The maars are the site of a geothermal prospect that may have discharged hot springs through the end of the 19th century.

 Nevada, Churchill County